 Puma is the world's #3 sportswear manufacturer.
 It has a longstanding historic rivalry with the #2 manufacturer Adidas, not least because the two companies were founded by brothers Rudi and Adi Dassler, former business partners who fell out in the late 1940s and spent the rest of their lives as bitter competitors.
 Rudi Dassler's Puma built up a strong following over the next three decades as one of the two leaders in sporting shoes and apparel but was unprepared for the dramatic changes in the sportswear market which resulted from Nike's spectacular growth in the 1980s.
 By 1990 Puma was struggling on the brink of bankruptcy.
 The company was rejuvenated from 1993 onwards by a youthful new management team led by CEO Jochen Zeitz.
 He continued to build the profile and prestige of the brand as it passed through a succession of different owners over the following decade, until becoming a subsidiary of what is now French fashion group Kering, also the owner of Gucci.
 Puma has made up for its lack of scale with a small collection of carefully selected endorsement partnerships, which delivered high profile at comparatively low cost.
 By far the most successful of these in recent years has been sprinter Usain Bolt, still "the fastest man in the world".
-However, performance continues to lag behind Puma's larger and wealthier rivals.
+A new and equally influential partner is the singer Rihanna.
+However, Puma's performance continues to lag behind its larger and wealthier rivals.

 Selected Puma advertising